The curriculum followed by all children is determined by the Primary National Curriculum 2014 which is divided into 11

 |Summer 2||Romans2||The Rainforest||Victorians||Volcanoes & Earthquakes|

 Each lower school year is made up of two mixed ability classes.
-Each upper school year is made up of three mixed ability classes; one belonging to each house (Water, Fire or Earth).
+Each upper school year is made up of three mixed ability classes.
 Year group teachers jointly plan relevant activities and learning experiences for their year and are responsible for adapting these to meet the individual needs of their class.
-A year leader in each year group is responsible for the day-to-day organisation of the three classes.
 From year 2, children are grouped by ability for maths lessons but learn in mixed ability classes for other areas of the curriculum.

 The school has a very busy curriculum with many children involved in initiatives to support their learning, such as gifted and talented groups, booster sessions or music lessons.